 What is special consideration?

 If the University approves an application for special consideration they will give some flexibility in meeting assessment requirements, such as an extension or a further examination.
 They cannot give you extra marks.
-For some (e.g. weekly class tests, tutorial participation, lab work), assessments re-weighting or averaging might be granted.
-Even if there are no assessment tasks in tutorials you should apply for special consideration, or at least submit documentation (see below), in order to ensure you are not penalised for missing class.
-If you do not apply for special consideration you may be marked absent and risk receiving an Absent Fail grade even if you pass all assignments.
+For some assessments (e.g., weekly class tests, tutorial participation, lab work), re-weighting or averaging might be granted.
+Even if there are no assessment tasks in tutorials you should apply for special consideration, or at least submit documentation (see below), in order to ensure you are not penalised for missing class, and you do not receive an Absent Fail grade.

-For final exams supporting documentation and necessary forms must be lodged no later than 14 days after the exam timetable is published.
+For final exams, supporting documentation and necessary forms must be lodged no later than 14 days after the exam timetable is published.

 Applying for special consideration

 You must apply within three working days of the assessment.
 If you apply late, you will need to have a documented, compelling reason as to why they should consider your application.
 Late applications are not often accepted.

 Provide the appropriate supporting documentation, as outlined in the portal.
 Medical documentation (e.g., Professional Practitioner’s Certificates) must be from the day of or before the day of the assessment.
 If you cannot see your doctor on or before that day, use a home doctor service.
 Ensure, also, that the dates of your documentation include the dates of your assessment.
 Your medical documentation does not need to provide confidential information or a diagnosis, but could include a description of the things that you are unable to do, such as attend classes, leave bed, or sit up for longer than 10 minutes.
 If your medical documentation indicates that you were only moderately (or less) affected by your condition, it is unlikely that you will be given special consideration.